mendeljacks/orma/README.md

         },
         $where: {
             $any_path: [['posts', 'comments', 'users'], {
-                // this object is a $where clause on the 'users' entity, since 'users' is the last entity in the $any_path
+                // The second argument of $any_path is the same as a $where clause of the last entity in the path, in this case a $where clause on 'users'
                 $eq: ['first_name', { $escape: 'Bob' }]
             }]
         }